Fusegrid/plumb/README.markdown

 Plumb
 =====

 Plumb is a tool for composing web layouts that figures out HTML and CSS from shapes you draw, using a vertical grid system.
+See example.html for demo.

 Status
 ------

-As a result of some re-writing, Plumb's layout generation is in a half-finished state, but the interface is functional (have a look at the example to see what's what).
-The aim is to support arbitrary "stretchy" layouts -- without the use of table tags, of course.
-There are a few experiments with this in the "stretchiness" dir, which involve wrapping and other tricks.
+Plumb is targeting an imaginary version of CSS in which dimensions can be specified by expressions like "50% - 200px".
+This can be faked in some browsers by using wrapper elements and negative margins (see the "stretchiness" dir for a few experiments) but I don't currently have a complete generalization of this technique ready to handle any layout.
+I am aware of the technique of using table CSS and IE's support for expressions in CSS, but these solutions aren't ideal.
+For one thing, table CSS can't represent the full range of layouts Plumb can recognize.

+So, for now, Plumb is mainly an experiment and an interface.